Arctic Sea Ice Thickness Maps

 Final Precise Data

-summer due to melt ponds in the sea ice which interfere with the radar
+effectively due to the formation of melt ponds in the sea ice.

 How is Sea Ice Thickness derived from CryoSat?